mblascoestemp/transaction-service/README.md

 For checking the behaviour with concurrent users I set up a [jmeter profile](./JMETER%20Profile.jmx).
 It set up a thread group of users that will post transactions with a random amount and current time of the request as timestamp.
+Using this application in combination of jVisualVM will give us the ability to spot unwanted behaviour like memory leaks, not achieving the expected O(1) specifications.
+Regretfully i did not have the time to make a thoughtful profile of the application worth of presenting.

 A second thread group of users will request the statistics.
 Included a couple of graph listeners to represent the response time.